Caponia braunsi

 Caponia braunsi is a species of spider of the genus Caponia.
 It is endemic to South Africa.
+They are also referred to as Braun's Orange Lungless Spider.

 Distribution

 Caponia braunsi has been recorded from the Eastern Cape and Western Cape provinces of South Africa.
 The species is known from localities including Alicedale, Willowmore, and Addo Elephant National Park in the Eastern Cape, and the Swartberg Nature Reserve, Witteberg Nature Reserve, and Laingsburg in the Western Cape.

-Habitat
+Behaviour

-The species is a free-living ground dweller typically found on the ground surface.
-These spiders are active at night and are swift runners that pursue their prey over the ground.
-They usually rest during the day in small oval retreats built of transparent silk, stones and ground debris constructed under rocks, soil debris or in grass tussocks.
+Caponia braunsi are a mostly ground-dwelling species of eight-eyed orange lungless spider.
+They are nocturnal pursuit hunters who spend their days in small silk lined burrows.

 Conservation

-Caponia braunsi is listed as Data Deficient due to taxonomic reasons.
-The species is known from elevations ranging from 367 to 931 metres above sea level.
-The two collections in the Eastern Cape were made before 1904, but collections in the Western Cape from two protected areas are more recent.
-The status remains obscure and more sampling is needed to collect females and determine the species range.
+Very little is known about Caponia Braunsi due to limited specimens, all of which are male.
+As of 2020, they were listed as Data Deficient, due to an inability to properly describe the species.

 The species is protected in Addo Elephant National Park, Swartberg Nature Reserve, and Witteberg Nature Reserve.